Why Habits Are Important When Talking About Spiritual Disciplines

 According to Wax, we need more than a general list of spiritual disciplines or habits.
 We need subversive habits that counter the habits that are already forming us.

-Using habit language helps us to recognize some of the habits that already exist in our life that draw us away from Christ, and then to think about the habits we need to counter them.
+Using habit language helps us identify habits in our lives that lead us away from Christ and consider the habits we need to develop to counter them.

 Habits Make Disciplines Easier

-When I think of spiritual disciplines, I picture someone who’s highly motivated and disciplined, overcoming obstacles and exerting a lot of effort.
+I envision spiritual disciplines as requiring high motivation and discipline to overcome obstacles.
 It sounds valuable, but also heady and exhausting and a little out of reach.

 To be sure, we need to do hard things.
 But the way to do hard things is, ironically, to find easy ways to build them into our lives.